-Beyond the Fed, Bullard is an honorary professor of economics at Washington University in St. Louis, where he also sits on the advisory councils of the economics department and of the Olin Business School’s Center for Finance and Accounting Research.
-He is a member of the University of Missouri-St. Louis Chancellor’s Council and serves on the boards of the St. Louis Regional Chamber and of the United Way of Greater St. Louis.
+Beyond the Fed, Bullard is an honorary professor of economics at Washington University in St. Louis, where he also sits on the advisory council of the economics department and the advisory boards of the Center for Dynamic Economics and the Wells Fargo Advisors Center for Finance and Accounting Research.
+He is a member of the University of Missouri-St. Louis Chancellor’s Council, the United Way U.S.A.
+Board of Trustees and the Greater St. Louis Financial Forum.
+Bullard also serves on the board of the St. Louis Regional Chamber.

 A native of Forest Lake, Minn., Bullard received his doctorate in economics from Indiana University in Bloomington.
 He holds Bachelor of Science degrees in economics and in quantitative methods and information systems from St. Cloud State University in St. Cloud, Minn.

 Bullard and his wife have two children.
 In his spare time, he enjoys bicycling and tennis.